The

 In

-December, 1922, Codreanu’s education
+December, 1922, Codreanu’s education in Germany was suddenly

-in Germany was suddenly halted, because a nation-wide anti-Jewish
+halted, because a nation-wide anti-Jewish nationalist student

-nationalist student movement exploded in Romania and Codreanu
+movement exploded in Romania and Codreanu felt he had to return to

-felt he had to return to join them at that crucial moment.
-While
+join them at that crucial moment.
+While the students were making a

-universities as well as a limit on the number of Jews, Codreanu,
+strike for better conditions in universities as well as a limit on

-Cuza, and a few others decided to hold
+the number of Jews, Codreanu, Cuza, and a few others decided to

-a rally in March 3, 1923 in Iasi to
+hold a rally in March 3, 1923 in Iasi to create a new

-explained the banner of the National Christian Defense League (L.A.N.C.):
+the banner of the National Christian Defense League (L.A.N.C.):

 “The cloth of these flags was black – a sign of mourning; in